Delightful raspberry roulade – a fluffy sponge roll cake filled with a decadent mascarpone, raspberry, and lemon filling. The perfect summer dessert!

-- Start with the raspberry filling.
-Place the frozen raspberries and the sugar in a small saucepan.
+- Cook: Place the frozen raspberries and the sugar in a small saucepan.
 Mix and leave to defrost while you make the sponge.
 Once defrosted or almost so, turn on the heat.
 Bring to a boil and boil gently for 5 minutes, stirring often.
 Remove and leave to cool until needed.

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a baking tray with baking paper.

-- Spread the batter onto the baking tray.
+- Bake: Spread the batter onto the baking tray.
 Bake for 8 to 10 minutes until golden.

 - The sugar and vanilla extract can be replaced with 1 tablespoon vanilla sugar.